Cape Chignecto 3 Day Experience

 The Cape Chignecto Experience is the ultimate sea kayaking wilderness experience as you paddle the whole length of the namesake provincial park, including rounding the dramatically exposed Cape Chignecto.

-On the second day, further exploring along Chignecto’s western shore is in the cards.
+On the second day, we paddle further exploring Chignecto’s magnificent western shore.
 When the tide is right and the currents have eased off, we round the spectacularly exposed Cape Chignecto that gave the park its name.
 The coastline gets even more grand here, with Nova Scotia mainland’s highest cliffs, Devil’s Slide, and views of Isle Haute and Cape d’Or.
 We’re headed for Refugee Cove, named for the hide-out it provided for Acadians fleeing the English in 1755, for another night spent in a truly romantic setting.
 The picturesque cove is guarded by Old Sal, a bulky sea stack named after a local legend.

-Day three will have us see perhaps some curious seals, zebra-striped rock faces, a huge granite arch, and a waterfall tumbling off the cliffs into the sea.
-This can be a welcome refresher on a hot day!
+On day three, we will paddle along more towering sheer cliffs, colourful rock faces, and interesting rock formations.
 Soon, the roofs and church towers of Advocate Harbour will come into view, and the red rocks that mark the southern park entrance are visible from afar.
-We’ll land happy and relaxed in West Advocate around 2-3 pm.
+We’ll land happy and relaxed in West Advocate in the early afternoon.

 View this post on Instagram